-The Ethics of Medicine working group analyses fundamental ethical questions that arise in medical practice, research and health policy regulation.
+This working group analyses fundamental ethical questions that arise in medical practice, research and health policy regulation.
 The focus is on combining philosophical reflection with the analysis of concrete challenges in clinical practice and in the public health system.

 Our research focuses on the conditions of ethical action in medicine, which is increasingly characterised by technological innovations, ecological transformation processes and social and cultural diversity.
 We are concerned with questions of justice and responsibility, the design of fair allocation decisions and a just future medicine, dealing with vulnerability and cultural differences as well as the ethical implications of biomedical innovations and digital technologies.

-The working group is anchored in the Faculty of History, Philosophy and Theology and at the same time closely linked to the medical school OWL.
+The working group is anchored in the Faculty of History, Philosophy and Theology and at the same time closely linked to the Medical School OWL.
 This interdisciplinary environment enables us to establish a productive dialogue between humanities analysis and medical practice.

 We work together with partners from the fields of medicine, law, history and cultural studies.
 These include the working groups for the History and Philosophy of Science of Medicine (Prof. Dr Lara Keuck) and for Medical Law (Junior Prof. Dr Friederike Gebhard), the Clinical Ethics Committee of the University Hospital Bielefeld-Bethel (Tanja Kirchner) and the Institute for the Study of Science (ISoS).